 Since Git saves all the changes you've made to your files, you can use it to undo those changes.
 This chapter shows you several ways to do that.

-Branching is one of Git's most powerful features, since it allows you to work on several things at once without tripping over yourself.
+Branching is one of Git's most powerful features, since it allows you to work on several things at once.
 This chapter shows you how to create and manage branches.

-This chapter shows Git's other greatest feature: how you can share changes between repositories to collaborate at scale.
+This chapter showcases how Git allows you to share changes between repositories to collaborate at scale.